duminhtam/rabbotlog4js/README.md

 #Open Another log with debug

-logger = rabbotlog4js.open 'other_appname', 'other_modulename', true
+logger = rabbotlog4js.open 'other_appname', 'other_modulename', 'verbose'

 logger.debug 'this is debug of app: other_appname module:other_modulename'